-Calibre: The Nia is supported by Calibre.
-It is recognized and visible in Calibre when it is connected, enabling the transfer of ebooks/magazines/newspapers to the Kobo.
+Calibre: The Nia is supported out of the box by Calibre through its driver (Kobo Reader Device Interface) and KoboTouch plugin, both of which are installed with Calibre by default.
+Nia is recognized and visible in Calibre when it is connected, enabling the transfer of ebooks/magazines/newspapers to the Kobo.
 When the Nia is connected to Calibre, annotations can be transferred to the computer by rigt-clicking on the ebook and choosing Send to device -> Fetch annotations (experimental).
 The annotations will be visible in the ebook metadata and can be viewed by right-clicking on the ebook and choosing Show book details.

 Buy ebooks: Ebooks can be purchased through the Kobo store app in the ebook reader.